ytang3/red-wine-quality/README.md

 of wine.
 Through univariate, bivariate, multivariate analysis and statistical analysis, I tested different relationships between these variables.

+## Notes:
-* This project was completed in an R Markdown formatted file.
+This project was completed in an R Markdown formatted file.
 You can view the HTML output by downloading and opening redwine_Yiyi Tang.html.

 ## Files:

-README.md: this file
+* README.md: this file

-redwine.Rmd: project written in R Markdown format
+* redwine.Rmd: project written in R Markdown format

-redwine_Yiyi Tang.html: project knitted to html version.
+* redwine_Yiyi Tang.html: project knitted to html version.

-wineQualityReds.csv: data
+* wineQualityReds.csv: data